Skip to content

 3. Inside the module.exports, you need to provide the Solidity version

-5. Import your Moonscan API key, which is required for the verification steps we'll be taking later in this tutorial
+5. Add your Moonscan API key, which is required for the verification steps we'll be taking later in this tutorial

 // 2.
-Import your private key from your pre-funded Moonbase Alpha testing
+Create variables for your private keys from your pre-funded Moonbase Alpha

 module.exports = {